Malaga – Our First Stop in the Costa Del Sol

 We wandered around the Old Town getting pics and finding the paths that seemed to be uphill both ways.
-We passed the white suspension bridge that looked just like the one at home.
-We tried to go up to the castle but finally figured it was just the castle walls and there was no real site to visit.
+The white suspension bridge that looked just like the one at home.
+We tried to go up to the castle.
+But finally figured it was just the castle walls and there was no real site to visit.

 The days on the Costa Del Sol in Marbella went quickly but easily.
 We got up late most mornings.
 One day we went to the empty beach in the morning and one day it was the pool.
 Our one attempt at swimming in the ocean was brief.
 The water was so cold it took my breath away.

 The pool felt much warmer than it had before the ocean dip.
 It was cool enough to be refreshing when I was hot and sweaty but I would not be joining the morning group of lap swimmers.
 Often we would end our day lounging by the pool catching the last rays of sun as they faded behind the swaying palm trees.

 Finding great food on the Costa Del Sol was never a problem.
 Tapas was a favourite choice and available everywhere.
 The locals ate slowly, picking one item at a time.
 We picked a whole bunch of different things and worked through the plates as they came.
 The mussels continued to be a favourite, huge and flavourful.

 One night we had a picnic on the beach.
 David rushed to get picnic food while I packed towels, a plastic knife and some cervesa.
 Meeting on the beach, we were in time for sunset.
 But the sun had sunk below the mountains, robbing us of the sunset view we wanted.
 It was still a romantic moment on the Costa Del Sol.